This document mainly introduces the features and scenarios of clustering consumption and broadcasting consumption in TDMQ for RocketMQ.

 Broadcast subscription

-5.0 SDK does not support broadcast consumption.
-If required, you can create a separate subscription group for each consumer to implement similar functionality.
+The 5.0 SDK no longer supports broadcasting consumption.
+If you need to use the mode, you can create a separate subscription group for each consumer to achieve similar functionality.

-Make sure that all consumer instances under the same group ID have consistent subscription configurations.
+Make sure that the subscription relationships are consistent across all consumer instances under the same group ID.

-All consumers identified by the same Group ID consume each message once.
-For example, if a Topic has 9 messages and a Group ID has 3 Consumer instances, then in broadcast consumption mode, each instance consumes all 9 messages.
+All consumers identified by the same group ID will each consume every message once.
+For example, if a topic has 9 messages and a group ID has 3 consumer instances, in the broadcasting consumption mode, each instance will consume all 9 messages.

 properties.put(PropertyKeyConst.MessageModel, PropertyValueConst.BROADCASTING);